InterConverterInterConverter

 • Weight Unit Flexibility: Calculate using pounds (lbs), kilograms (kg), or other weight measurements.

-• Performance Benchmarks: Compare results against sports cars, supercars, and racing vehicle standards.
+• Performance Benchmarks: Compare results against common vehicle categories and reference ranges.

-• Acceleration Correlation: Understand how power-to-weight ratio affects 0-60 mph and quarter-mile times.
+• Acceleration Correlation: Review how power-to-weight ratio relates to acceleration estimates.

 • Racing Classifications: Determine vehicle class and competitive potential based on power-to-weight ratio.